h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 ## Step 2: Review or customize input data

 To generate a hospital-level four-week projection, the models use certain variables that obtain an average value by computing county-level data from the past four weeks around hospitalization metrics.
 At times, it could be the case that a hospital might not agree with the average values because the hospital knows to have above or below-average values (e.g., big vs. small hospitals in the same county).
-And this perceived difference will often occur among big and small hospitals in the same county.
+This perceived difference will often occur among big and small hospitals when county-level averages will not correspond.
 Therefore:

 - Before starting a simulation, hospitals can modify the average values given to the model's variables through data overrides known as **personalized hospital** overrides.
 Through these overrides, [**CHOS**](./terminology.md#chos-covid-19-hospital-occupancy-simulator]) enables hospitals to use their perceived average values while considering the specific characteristics of the hospital.
-To learn about the available personalize hospital overrides, see [Overrides: personalized hospital](./simulation_settings.md#overrides-personalize-hospital).
+To learn about the available personalized hospital overrides, see [Overrides: personalized hospital](./simulation_settings.md#overrides-personalize-hospital).

-On top of the **personalized hospital** overrides, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate a modified [simulation-based projection](./terms.md#simulation-based-projection).
+On top of the **personalized hospital** overrides, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate a modified [simulation-based projection](./terminology.md#simulation-based-projection).
 The data overrides that enable hospitals to modify future averages are referred to as **future expert estimate** overrides.
 To learn more, see [Adjust simulation to reflect best- and worst-case alternatives](#adjust-simulation-to-reflect-best-and-worst-case-alternatives).

 !!! note